-The net return to shareholders for the financial year ended 30 June 2020 was -9.65% (30 June 2019: 6.84%).
-This 'net return' is not directly comparable to publicly reported share price or accumulation indices because it is after costs have been deducted for managing and administering the portfolios and the Company.
-It is also after an allowance for tax at the rate of 30% has been deducted from operating profits and on the increases in value of the investment portfolios.
+The post-tax and pre-tax net returns to shareholders are shown in the following table.
+These 'net returns' are not directly comparable to publicly reported share price or accumulation indices because they are after costs have been deducted for managing and administering the portfolios and the Company.
+In the case of the post-tax returns, it is also after an allowance for tax at the rate of 30% has been deducted from operating profits and on the increases in value of the investment portfolios.
 Further, the return shareholders in AIH received from dividends are mostly franked.
 As such we look at the 'gross returns' from the individual investment portfolios.